A Nonparametric Mixed-Effects Mixture Model for Patterns of Clinical Measurements Associated with COVID-19: Temperature Profiles in COVID-19-Infected HD Patients

 \section{Temperature Profiles in COVID-19-Infected HD Patients}

 This section applies our methods to investigate temperature change profiles before COVID-19 confirmation in HD patients.
-We consider 3,305 ESRD patients who received in-center HD treatment from Fresenius Medical Care and had positive PCR tests during 2020-01-01 and 2021-8-31.
+We consider 3,293 ESRD patients who received in-center HD treatment from Fresenius Medical Care and had positive PCR tests during 2020-01-01 and 2021-8-31.
 We align patients at their first positive PCR test date and analyze their temperature measurements 30 days before the PCR test.
 The observation window is defined as -30 to 0, where 0 is the PCR test date.
+The average number of observations for each patient is around 14.
 To focus on the changing pattern, we subtract each patient's temperature from the average temperature between -60 to -31 days, a period free of COVID-19 infection.
 Figure \ref{figPre} shows temperature change profiles for all patients.
 Our goals are to identify two latent groups (symptomatic and asymptomatic), estimate the probability of belonging to each group for each subject, and associate the group probability with demographic and clinical characteristics.

-Based on preliminary analyses, we consider an NMEM model with equation (\ref{MainModel1}) and the following model in replace of equation (\ref{MainModel2}):
+Based on preliminary analyses, we consider an NMEM model with equation (\ref{MainModel1}) and the following model in place of equation (\ref{MainModel2}):